Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

       python server.py
     - default port is 5000
     - different port can be passed via `--port` argument
-    - if you are using our frontend, then make sure that it is sending requests to the corresponding port which can be set [here](../frontend/conceptual-model-editor-assistant/src/definitions/urls.ts) in the `PORT` variable
+    - if you are using our frontend, then make sure that it is sending requests to the corresponding port which can be set [here](https://github.com/Dominik7131/Conceptual-Modeling-LLM-Assistant/blob/7b9048a1d991bae2651bf3fda1d43d55dc8b8eb1/frontend/conceptual-model-editor-assistant/src/definitions/urls.ts#L4-L5) in the `PORT` and the `BASE_URL` variable
     - if you encounter some error, check `logs` directory